freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 .. _`track`: https://github.com/Synzvato/decentraleyes/wiki/Frequently-Asked-Questions

-Do not hyperlink .onion addresses
+Do not hyperlink onion addresses
 ---------------------------------
-Because a visitor to your *Landing Page* may not be using Tor Browser yet, clicking a link to your SecureDrop instance or to any other .onion address may result in an error message.
+Because a visitor to your *Landing Page* may not be using Tor Browser yet, clicking a link to your SecureDrop instance or to any other onion address may result in an error message.
 Worse, depending on the browser and network configuration, it may cause lookups that an adversary can use to identify SecureDrop-related behavior.

-Instead, we recommend including .onion addresses in plain text, without a hyperlink.
+Instead, we recommend including onion addresses in plain text, without a hyperlink.

 If you have been provided a short onion name for your instance, this address